bbhorne/love-online/index.md

 (artists younger than 14 may submit to the zine, but must also submit an accompanying consent form, signed by both the artist and a guardian. if you need the consent form, please email us at **love-online@riseup.net**.)

-#### application process

-first, you email us your application (found at the bottom of this page), including a rough draft of your original submission. (due by 23:59 EST on January 25th, 2019) (you don't need to have a finished product to show us at this time).
-You should include both your application and first draft in the same email, which you can send to **love-online@riseup.net**.

-next, we let you know by February 1st if your draft has been accepted for publication. we can offer feedback upon request for pieces that did not make it into the zine, as part of our commitment to a transparent decision-making process. if you accept our offer, we'll send you the first part of your payment at this time.

-then, you continue working on your submission and send us a second draft/W(ork)I(n)P(rogress) by 23:59 EST on February 15th.

-finally, you send us the completed final version of your submission by 23:59 EST on February 25th, and we send you the remainder of your payment.

 #### what we're looking for

 original works - nothing you've published previously elsewhere